farahpiralic/ASLens-Test/README.md

 # ASLens - Sign Language to Text Conversion

-ASLens is a deep learning project that convertes sign language gestures into text, using deep recurrent neural networks.
+ASLens is a deep learning project that converts sign language gestures into text, using deep recurrent neural networks.